neurusL/_programming/ALG/02_greedy.md

 exercises:
 L45,
+L134,
 L135,
 L435 (non-overlapping intervals, where we greedily remove interval with larger right boundary),
+L452 (since all balloons have to be burst, it's fine to search for balloons can be burst together with the first),
 L670,

 note: greedy algorithms are usually come with a data structure that supports retreiving the greedy choice efficiently (based on some order) -- heap.